 If a student feels there have been mitigating circumstances that have prevented satisfactory progress, a letter of appeal can be presented to the financial aid committee for review.
-At the time of review, the student will either be allowed to continue federal financial aid eligibility (normally based on mitigating circumstances) or not be allowed to continue based on weak academic performance.
+At the time of review, the student will either be allowed to continue federal financial aid eligibility (normally based on mitigating circumstances) or notified that they are ineligible for additional federal assistance.
 If the student's appeal is denied, the associate director of Financial Aid will explain how eligibility may be restored.
 Failure to regain satisfactory progress status will result in the loss of all federal, state, and University aid, including grants, scholarships, and loans.